 Since 1973, the OJA has undergone unofficial and official name changes.
 When first established the OJA was called the Canadian Jewish Congress Central Region Archives.
 After the Toronto Jewish Congress (TJC) formed in 1976, the OJA became accountable to the TJC but continued to report to the CJC Central Region.
 OJA letterhead and publicity material during this period occasionally bore the name Toronto Jewish Congress / Canadian Jewish Congress Central Region Archives.
 When the Archives became a legal corporation in 1977, the corporation was named the Ontario Jewish Archives Foundation but the public name remained unchanged.

-The OJA’s administrative structure includes a board of directors, the director of the archives, archivists, contract employees, and volunteers.
-Our founding Director, Dr. Stephen Speisman, served from 1973 until 2000 and was responsible for establishing and building the bulk of our collection.
-Ellen Scheinberg served as Director from October 2002 until January 2011.
-Our current Director, Dara Solomon, began in May 2012.
+The OJA’s administrative structure includes a board of directors, an executive director, a managing director, archivists, contract employees, and volunteers.
+Our founding director, Dr. Stephen Speisman, served from 1973 until 2000 and was responsible for establishing and building the bulk of our collection.
+Ellen Scheinberg served as director from October 2002 until January 2011.
+Our current executive director, Dara Solomon, began in May 2012.